-You don't need a crystal ball to tell you where your next vacation will be when you have these clear water beaches waiting for you.
-Learn more—and start packing!
+You don't need a crystal ball to tell you where your next vacation will be when you have these clear water beaches waiting for you once it's safe to travel again.
+Learn more—and get lost in these stunning photos!

 Clear beaches galore

 Some of the most beautiful beaches in the world are so gorgeous because of its pristine, almost transparent water.
 Sadly, in the hyper-polluted world of today, beaches with water this clear look almost otherworldly—but it does exist!
 Unfortunately, the United States doesn't boast much in the way of clear beaches (though one American beach does make the list!).
 But there are still plenty of stunning places with clear water worldwide where the clarity of the water is downright breathtaking.
 For more natural marvels, plan a trip to one of these 12 stunning black sand beaches you didn't know existed.

 The American territory Guam is filled with stunning jungles, breathtaking mountains, and of course, stunning beaches.
 While the island is filled with incredible hidden gems, the Ypao Beach is easy to access, and in close proximity to Tumon's vibrant cityscape.
 Despite the plethora of nearby amenities, this long, luxurious beach is the perfect hideaway from the nearby hustle and bustle of the city.
 Snorkeling in Tumon Bay can't be beat, and there is both a sandy paradise and grass-covered space on the shore to enjoy any beach day activities you could want.
 Guam is also home to the Mariana Trench, just one of the 14 mysteries of the ocean science can't yet explain.